Bitnasdaq/BitNasdaq_BNQ_ETH_Contract/README.md

 **Functional Requirements**

+BNQ serves as an ERC20-based utility token within the BitNasdaq ecosystem.

-This is a simple ERC20 and any user should be able to interact with it as he or she would do with any token.
+It's designed to be user-friendly, allowing any user to interact with it just like they would with any native exchange-based token.

 BNQ has the following attributes:

 Name: Bitnasdaq

 Symbol: BNQ

 Decimals: 8

 Total Supply: 100B Tokens